allsopp/p6-operator-db/README.md

     > my $foo = 3dB + 2dB - 1dB
     Operator::dB::Decibel.new(x => 10, y => 0.36571819272302736e0)

-You can get the decibel value itself with `.dB`:
+and you can get the decibel value itself with `.dB`:

     > $foo.dB
     3.6571819272302735

-Or by stringification:
+or by stringification:

     > "The gain is: $foo"
     The gain is 3.657182dB

-Or by defining your own format with `.fmt`:
+or by defining your own format with `.fmt`:

     > $foo.fmt("%.1f dB(A)")
     3.7 dB(A)